loveconomics/kevinsterling.github.io/_pages/about.md

 I am currently completing my PhD in Economics at the University of Miami under the supervision of David L. Kelly.

 Outside of academia, I love spending time with wife, our son and our long-haired dachshund, Toni.
-I also compete in triathlons.

 ## Upcoming Presentations